Ayu-hack/Hacktoberfest-Contributions/README.md

 **Connect with me on** [LinkedIn](https://www.linkedin.com/in/ayush-tiwari02)!

+**⭐ Please star this repo as a token of appreciation for the efforts! 🙌**

-**Welcome developers!** This repository, maintained by Ayush Tiwari, provides a platform for you to contribute to open source projects and participate in Hacktoberfest 2023.
+**Welcome developers!** This repository, maintained by Ayush Tiwari, provides a platform for you to contribute to open source projects and participate in Hacktoberfest 2024.
 We offer a diverse range of issues across Python and Java, catering to various skill levels.

 **Empower Your Open Source Journey:**